Virtual Machines Metrics

 Please follow the instructions to install and configure Crusoe CLI.
 If you already have the CLI installed and configured, please ensure you upgrade to the latest version.

-To generate the authentication token for VM metrics, run the following CLI command:
+To generate the monitoring token for VM metrics, run the following CLI command:

 crusoe monitoring tokens create

-The Crusoe Telemetry Agent only supports VMs with the following base images:
+The Crusoe Watch Agent only supports VMs with the following base images:

 Step 2: Install agent